c10342/lin-view-ui/docs/markdown/en-US/components/input-number.md

 };
 </script>

-# InputNumber 计数器
+# InputNumber

 ---

 ## Basic usage

-要使用它，只需要在 `lin-input-number` 元素中使用 `v-model` 绑定变量即可，变量的初始值即为 Default。
+To use it, you only need to bind variables in the `lin-input-number` element by using `v-model`, and the initial value of the variable is default.

 <div class='demo-block'>
 <lin-input-number v-model="value1" />